NEWS BRIEFS

 The project team is bringing in a lot more crews this summer.
 They're going to be working Mondays through Saturdays to try to get this work done.
 It's a big project and we are on schedule to complete this project in fall of 2026.
 It is going to take two construction seasons, two summers, and there will be a brief shutdown during the winter months because of weather and some of the weather won't allow us to work.

 Adera says during working hours, CDOT is trying to limit traffic delays to 15 minutes or less.
 You can find more information about this and other stories at Durango Local News.
 Thanks for watching this edition of the Local News Network.
-I'm Connor Shrieve.
+I'm Connor Shreve.

 PAST montezuma NEWS STORIES